Trump administration weighs slapping tariffs on auto imports

 "Core industries such as automobiles and automotive parts are critical to our strength as a Nation," Trump's statement said.

-The Trump administration had used the same justification to slap steep tariffs on steel and aluminum.
+The Trump administration had used the same justification to slap steep tariffs on steel and aluminum, raising the specter of a trade war.

+A similar move in the auto industry would open yet another front in the Republican president's confrontational rows over trade that have drawn global outcry from allies and partners.

+The latest announcement comes as negotiations with Canada and Mexico over revamping the continent-wide North American Free Trade Agreement (NAFTA) have stalled over auto demands.

 The Wall Street Journal reported earlier Wednesday that Trump was asking for vehicle import tariffs as high as 25 percent.

-The Journal, citing sources in the auto industry, said the plan to retaliate likely would face significant opposition from trading partners and auto dealers that sell imports.
+The Journal, citing sources in the auto industry, said US moves to retaliate likely would face significant opposition from trading partners and auto dealers that sell imports.

+In its statement announcing the inquiry, the Commerce Department cited figures showing that US employment in automobile manufacturing had dropped by 22 percent from 1990 to 2017.

+Trump appeared to tease Wednesday's announcement with earlier tweets, saying: "There will be big news coming soon for our great American autoworkers."